Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

     while (!resourceIWantIsAvailable())  // Notice the ! at the beginning of the test.
     {
         cv.wait(lock);
-        // The wait function will release the lock and then suspend the thread.
+        // The wait function will release the lock and suspend the thread.
         // When a thread is woken up, it must first reacquire the lock before it returns from wait()
         // So when the wait() function exists, it still has the lock it established above.
     }